ananya-k15/cuisine-connection/README.md

 | ![](https://s3-api.us-geo.objectstorage.softlayer.net/cf-courses-data/CognitiveClass/DS0103EN/labs/images/lab4_fig1_allrecipes.png) | ![](https://s3-api.us-geo.objectstorage.softlayer.net/cf-courses-data/CognitiveClass/DS0103EN/labs/images/lab4_fig2_epicurious.png) | ![](https://s3-api.us-geo.objectstorage.softlayer.net/cf-courses-data/CognitiveClass/DS0103EN/labs/images/lab4_fig3_menupan.png) |
 |                                                         www.allrecipes.com                                                          |                                                         www.epicurious.com                                                          |                                                         www.menupan.com                                                          |

-Read the research summary at [Flavor Network and the Principles of Food Pairing](http://yongyeol.com/papers/ahn-flavornet-2011.pdf).
+Read the research summary [here](http://yongyeol.com/papers/ahn-flavornet-2011.pdf).

 ## Preprocessing <a id="1"></a>

-Since the researchers have already processed and compiled the dataset, it is fairly reliable.
+Since the researchers have already processed and compiled the dataset, it is fairly reliable and easy to understand.
 However, we will take the following steps to clean the dataset :

 1. Fix column names
 2. Change the cuisine names for better readability
-3. Remove data for cuisines with less than < 50 recipes to avoid a convoluted decision tree
+3. Remove data for cuisines with less than < 50 recipes to avoid a convoluted decision tree with too many nodes
 4. Convert all the Yes's and No's to 1's and 0's for easy processing

-Now, we can use this data to build a supervised decision tree which given a set of recipe ingredients, will predict the recipe's cuisine.
+Now, we can use this data to build a supervised decision tree which, given a set of recipe ingredients, will predict the recipe's cuisine.

 ## Data Modeling <a id="2"></a>